psoukie/psoukie.github.io/_notes/Test.md

 Second Term
 :  Definition after an empty line.

-Now, let's check out regular footnotes.[^fn] And to see then the difference between a margin note in this text.

-[^fn]: This is the text of the footnote

 Let's do another footnote test<a href="#fn1" class="footnote-ref" id="fnref1" role="doc-noteref"><sup>1</sup></a> for the automatic positioning.
 Test.

 > And this is a quote.
 So let's make it longer.
 And this is a quote.
 So let's make it longer.
 And this is a quote.
 So let's make it longer.